 New graduates with a degree in human development have work options that are diverse and dependent upon one’s interests, abilities, work values, academic emphasis and practical experience in the field.
-For those with an interest in teaching, the human development major can be coupled with a second major in education, which prepares Rivier University graduates for dual certification in either Early Childhood/Special Education or Elementary/Special Education (see Education Major Career Planning Options).
-Human Development majors with career interests outside of education may seek positions in applied fields such as human resources, social services, community organization, and health related occupations.
+Human Development majors may seek positions in applied fields such as human resources, social services, community organization, and health-related occupations.
 It is strongly encouraged that these students elect to minor in Social Work, so as to begin developing advocacy and clinical skills, as well as an awareness of community organization.
 With the Social Work minor, students gain practical experience through a required internship at a social service agency that is integrated into their educational program.
 A master's degree or doctorate level preparation is typically required for advanced career opportunities in counseling and guidance, social work, education, developmental psychology, administration, and human resources management.

 Human Development graduates may work as . . .

 (The following are titles from across the industry.
 Some of these jobs may require education or experience beyond a bachelor's degree.)